abhiramdas99/github-ecr-ecs-fargate-strapi-reactjs-01/README.md

 git push -u origin main
 ```

-# Initialize your project for strapi & test locally 1st time
+# Local Test :
+## Test your project in your local machine
 1. make sure your within in root directory of this project
 3. execute the below command for to initialized to your project for strapi with typescript template-
 ```